 Move over Birkenstocks: deze ‘lelijke’ sandaal is momenteel een hit op Instagram

-Fashionista’s die de laatste tijd door hun Instagramfeed scrolden merkten het misschien al op: momenteel wordt hij overspoeld met een sandaal die even comfortabel maar misschien nog een tikje lelijker is dan onze geliefde Birkenstocks.
+Fashionista’s die de laatste tijd door hun Instagramfeed scrolden, merkten het misschien al op: momenteel wordt hij overspoeld met een sandaal die even comfortabel maar misschien nog een tikje lelijker is dan onze geliefde Birkenstocks.
 Enter de ‘fisherman’-sandaal, oftewel het favoriete schoeisel van je oude aardrijkskundeleraar - uiteraard inclusief witte sokken.

 De tekst gaat verder onder de foto’s.